Jacobs63/vue3-tabs-component/README.md

 By default, it will show the first tab.

-If you click on a tab a `href` representation of the name will be append to the url.
+If you click on a tab a `href` representation of the name will be appended to the url.
 For example clicking on the tab `Second tab` will append `#second-tab` to the url.

 When loading a page with a fragment that matches the `href` of a tab, it will open up that tab.
 For example visiting `/#third-tab` will open up the tab with name `Third tab`.